Distinguishing types of correlated errors in superconducting qubits: Conclusions

 Identifying the source of qubit errors allows for targeted mitigation strategies.
 Radiation-induced errors can be mitigated by by operation of quantum computers in underground and shielded facilities \cite{cardani_reducing_2021, bratrudFirstMeasurementCorrelated2024a, loerAbatementIonizingRadiation2024, dominicisEvaluatingRadiationImpact2024}, as well as on-chip measures such as phonon down-conversion \cite{phonon_scattering_mitigation, iaiaPhononDownconversionSuppress2022} and gap engineering \cite{aumentadoNonequilibriumQuasiparticles2e2004, mcewenResistingHighEnergyImpact2024, nhoRecoveryDynamicsGapengineered2025,kurilovichCorrelatedErrorBursts2025}.

-PT-induced errors can be mitigated by reducing vibrations.
-Although the PT is necessary for the dry DRs commonly used in small scale qubit experiments, the DR configuration can have a significant effect on the vibration environment, and therefore the rate of correlated qubit errors.
-Cryogenic systems that do not use PTs also mitigate this effect, but they have become less common and require additional infrastructure to run efficiently \cite{croot2025enablingtechnologiesscalablesuperconducting, Claudet2000CryoPlant}.
-Vibrations are a common problem for other cryogenic devices, such as those used for fundamental physics experiments \cite{cuore_vibrations, cuore_active_noise_cancel, pirro_cryo_vibration_reduction}.
-Vibration isolation techniques used by those experiments can inform superconducting qubit experiment design in the future.
-Additionally, gap engineering also appears effective in mitigating the effects of vibrations, as described in Section \ref{sec:gapEng}.
-Because gap engineering suppresses QP tunneling across the junction, the absence of PT-induced events in the gap-engineered devices suggests the role of QPs in mediating these correlated errors.
+PT-induced errors could be mitigated by reducing vibrations.
+Although the PT is necessary for the dry DRs commonly used in small scale qubit experiments, the DR configuration can have a significant effect on the rate of correlated qubit errors.
+Cryogenic systems that do not use PTs could also mitigate them, but they have become less common and require additional infrastructure to run efficiently \cite{croot2025enablingtechnologiesscalablesuperconducting, Claudet2000CryoPlant}.
+Vibrations are a common problem for other cryogenic devices, such as those used for fundamental physics experiments \cite{cuore_vibrations, cuore_active_noise_cancel, pirro_cryo_vibratioN_Reduction}.
+Vibration isolation techniques used by those experiments could inform superconducting qubit experiment design in the future.
+Additionally, gap engineering also appears effective in mitigating the effects of the PT-induced errors, as described in Section~\ref{sec:gapEng}.
+Because gap engineering suppresses QP tunneling across the junction, the absence of PT-induced events in the gap-engineered devices suggests the role of QPs in mediating them.

 Future investigations include studying the impacts of device mounting, vibration isolation stages, and other vibration mitigation techniques on superconducting qubits.
 Additionally, cryogenic accelerometers such as the one used in this work can be operated at mixing chamber temperatures \cite{daddabbo2026commercialaccelerometersvibrationsensing}, enabling vibration measurements to be taken at the same time and location as qubit measurements.
-These accelerometers would provide an independent source of information on correlated qubit errors in quantum computers.
-Operating an accelerometer in coincidence with the qubits would also allow us to study whether gap-engineered devices are still subtly affected by vibration-induced errors.
+These accelerometers could provide an independent source of information on correlated qubit errors in quantum computers.
+Operating an accelerometer in coincidence with the qubits would also allow us to study whether gap-engineered devices are still subtly affected by PT-induced errors.